-Glenlola Collegiate provides a safe, caring and purposeful environment through its pro-active pastoral system and the excellent pupilteacher relationships throughout the School.
+Glenlola Collegiate provides a safe, caring and purposeful environment through its pro-active pastoral system and the excellent pupil-teacher relationships throughout the School.
 It is also our aim that pupils behave at all times in a manner reflecting the highest possible standard of personal integrity by demonstrating consideration for others and a proper regard for authority.
 The success of our approach to self-discipline is seen in the mature attitudes displayed by pupils in all year groups.

 In each of the seven year groups, pupils are divided into Form classes under the care of a Form Teacher.
 Our organisational arrangements are based on this system of Form Teachers coordinated by the Year Heads, Heads of Section and the Vice-Principals.
-We also have a team of Anti-Bullying Ambassadors who have been trained through funding from the Diana Award.
-These pupils provide practical ideas and support to prevent bullying and to ensure that everyone is happy in school.
-Pupils can also speak to the Pastoral Prefect.